dockersamples/global-2018-hol/mta-java/README.md

           name: react-client

 ```
-After kubernetes has deployed the application, the `Controllers` window shows thw deployments and services as well as the pods deployed.
+After kubernetes has deployed the application, the `Controllers` window shows the deployments and services as well as the pods deployed.

 ![Controllers](./images/k8s_controllers.png)